 4. The robots are coming

-I hate to be the prophet of doom, but if you don’t take the steps to adapt in the coming Age of Automation, you may very likely lose your livelihood and ability to provide for yourself and your family.
+I hate to be the prophet of doom, but if you don’t take the steps to adapt to the coming Age of Automation, you may very likely lose your livelihood and ability to provide for yourself and your family.

 As Kevin Roose writes in the New York Times, many of your bosses want machines to replace you as soon as possible even though they’ll never admit it in public.
 They’re racing to automate their own workforces to stay ahead of the competition, with little regard for the impact on workers.

 They crave the fat profit margins automation can deliver, and they see Artificial Intelligence (AI) as a golden ticket to savings, perhaps by letting them whittle departments with thousands of workers down to just a few dozen.